ferrerluis/bin/README.md

 # ferrer bin

-These are my personal bin with the Unix commands that make my life in the terminal easier!
+This is my personal bin with the Unix commands that make my life in the terminal easier!

 ## filify